Satra (Ekasarana Dharma): Origin and evolution

 The name satra originates in the Bhagavata Purana in Sanskrit (sattra), and is used in the sense of an assembly of devotees.
 During Sankardev's lifetime, the devotees assembled in the open, under trees.
 Though temporary prayer houses were built, the tradition of devotees living in the premises did not happen during Sankardev's lifetime.
 The first mention of the hati is found in the context of the Patbausi Satra of Damodardev.
 Madhavdev built the Barpeta Satra, and laid down the system of daily prayer service and initiated the system of religious tithes.
 Vamsigopaldev was instrumental in establishing Satras in eastern Assam.

 The last quarter of the 16th century saw the satras divide into four different sects (also called samhati)—Brahmasamhati, Purusasamhati, Nikasamhati, Kalasamhati.
 These four sects were firmly established by the early 17th century.

 Namghar of the Auniati Satra, one of the principle Satra of the Brahma Samathi.

 Damodaradeva (a Brahmin disciple of Sankardev) formed the Brahmasamhati, which represented the Brahmanical practices and ritualism.
 It brought back the caste system to its original form but still adhered to the teachings of namadharma of Sankardev.
 The followers of this sect called themselves Damodariyas (meaning: followers of Damodaradeva) and the satradhikar was chosen from a Brahmin family.
 It had close relationship with the Koches and the Koch king Nara Narayan was initiated into the Vaishnava order by Damodaradeva.
 Auniati satra, Dakhinpat Satra, Garamur satra and Kurawabahi satra became the most influential of the Brahmasamhati and received royal patronage from the Ahom kings.

 Caturbhuja Thakur, one of the grandson of Sankardev headed the Purusasamhati.
-This samhati practiced the original features of Sankardev teachings and therefore considered to be the main sect.
-The head priest was chosen either from a Kayastha or a Brahmin family.
+This samhati practised the original features of Sankardev teachings and therefore considered to be the main sect.
+The head priest was chosen either from a Kayastha or Gossain family.
 The term purusa is claimed to be derived from the honorific title Mahapurusa, usually applied to Sankardev.
 Bardowa satra founded by Sankardev remained the most popular satra of the Purusasamhati.